vellankikoti/15Days-of-DevOps-Interview-Preparation/Day-2-Jenkins-CI-CD/Jenkins-Hands-On.md

 3. **Advanced Use Cases**: AWS integrations, Kubernetes HA, Groovy scripting, and parallel pipelines.

 In Day 3, we’ll dive into **Ansible** — exploring scenarios for configuration management, orchestration, and automating cloud environments!

-For more DevOps updates, connect with me on [LinkedIn](https://www.linkedin.com/in/vellankikoti/).